 These apps also enabled him to integrate patient medical records in a way that could meet CMS and private insurers billing requirements.
 As a result, RMCHSC’s business is growing with almost full insurance compliance.
 In addition, RMCHCS has also received a bonus check for $80,000 from Medicare for containing costs, in addition to new revenues being generated.

 As a benefit to Gallup residents, hospital physicians can now spend more time with patients.
 When patients come in for an exam, the physician already has the needed information about their meds, compliance and other important factors, enabling care givers to spend more time with patients and less time with the computer.

 Telemedicine Next Step

 Conejo’s next big technology push will be a telemedicine program enabling reservation patients to be seen by mobile healthcare physicians connected by satellite to the Internet to extend the hospital’s outreach to patients who can’t visit the hospital for various reasons.
-This will enable patients to be treated as if they were at one of the hospital’s clinics.Source: Click here
+This will enable patients to be treated as if they were at one of the hospital’s clinics with all their data entered into the appropriate systems and ready to be whisked off to the insurance organizations.Source: Click here